SymExp: Symmetry expansion of molecular coordinates

 Hierachical structure:

 Sub-commands are only available after entering the command.
 Higher-level commands are generally not available in sub-commands.
 The exceptions are general utility commands such as shell, shortcuts & set.
-Help, by default, is specific to the command level, but this behaviour can be changed with the --all (-a) & --recursive (-r}) options.
-Note that load (“@”) & related commands do not transcend different command levels.
+Help, by default, is specific to the command level.
+The --descend (-d) documents one sub-command level deeper & --recursive --long (-rl) decends through all levels exhaustively.
+Note that load (“@”) & related commands and history, do not transcend different command levels.

 Just-in-time calculation & pre-requisites: